-In case you missed it, last week the President of the United States recommended injecting disinfectants to deep clean the lungs.
-Following the strange White House press briefing, urgent warnings were issued by doctors and manufacturers saying disinfectants pose lethal dangers.
+In case you missed it, former President of the United States recommended injecting disinfectants to deep clean the lungs.
+Following the strange White House press briefing, urgent warnings were issued by doctors and manufacturers confirming that everyday cleaning products with disinfectants pose lethal dangers.
 They should be used with extreme care and only as advised.

 Many manufacturers of these lethal disinfectants confirmed that their products are "not for human consumption in any way".
 Reckitt Benckiser, the manufacturer of Lysol, Dettol and Vanish, issued this urgent statement: